georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  2. Analyze Call Stack - When an error occurs, examines the call stack to trace back through the function calls.
 This helps in understanding how the program reached the current state and identifying where things might have gone wrong.

  3. Step Through Code - Uses the Step Over, Step Into, and Step Out commands to execute the code line-by-line or navigate through function calls.

  4. Set Breakpoints - Begins by setting breakpoints at suspected points of failure or critical parts of the code.
 Runs the application in debug mode (F5) and let it pause at these breakpoints.

  5. Modify Code During Debugging - Utilizes the Edit and Continue feature to make quick fixes to the code during a debugging session.

 Collaborative Development using GitHub and Visual Studio:
 **Discuss how GitHub and Visual Studio can be used together to support collaborative development.
 Provide a real-world example of a project that benefits from this integration.**

 GitHub and Visual Studio offer a powerful combination for collaborative software development.
-GitHub provides robust version control and project management features, while Visual Studio offers a comprehensive development environment.
+GitHub provides robust version control and project management features, while Visual Studio offers a comprehensive development environment (Zagalsky et al., 2015).

  **How GitHub and Visual Studio Support Collaborative Development**

  1. Version Control Integration:

  Visual Studio seamlessly integrates with GitHub, allowing developers to clone repositories, create branches, commit changes, and push updates directly from the IDE.
 This ensures all team members are synchronized and simplifies version control.

  2. Branching and Merging:

  GitHub’s branching model lets multiple developers work on different features or fixes simultaneously.
 Visual Studio supports branch creation, switching, and merging, helping teams manage parallel development efforts effectively.

  3. Project Management:

  GitHub Projects and Issues provide tools for task management and tracking.
 Developers can link commits and pull requests to specific issues, providing clear traceability from code changes to project tasks.

  4. Code Reviews and Pull Requests:

  Developers can create and manage pull requests from Visual Studio.
 Pull requests enable team members to review and approve code changes before merging them into the main branch, ensuring code quality.

  5. Real-time Collaboration:

  Visual Studio Live Share allows developers to share their development environment with team members in real-time, facilitating pair programming, debugging sessions, and collaborative code reviews.

 **Real-World Example: Developing a Simple To-Do List App**

  *Project: Development of a simple to-do list web application.*

  1. Project Setup:

  -One developer creates a new repository on GitHub.

  -Both developers clone the repository into Visual Studio.